 - International personal data transfers

 - Keeping personal data up to date and data retention

 What does PatSnap do?

-For more information about PatSnap, please see the About Us section of our website.
+For more information about PatSnap, please see the About Us section of our Website at PatSnap: About Us.

 What personal information does PatSnap collect and why?